bbqz007/xw/doc/NSObject.md

 ### Overview
-The root class of most CoreAnimation class hierarchies.
+The root class of most CoreAnimation class hierarchies, from which subclasses inherit a basic interface to the runtime system and the ability to behave as NSObject objects..

 a NSObject can use `isKindOfClass<T>` to check out the class hierarchies.